 The display technologies business is the largest contributor to Corning's value.

 Corning's Display Technologies segment accounts for nearly 32% of the company's value.
-Its proprietary fusion-based process produces high-quality glass substrates which are highly uniform, clean, light-weight, and thin, which are important qualities required for manufacturing LCD screens.
+Its proprietary fusion-based process produces high-quality glass substrates which are highly uniform, clean, light-weight, and thin, which are important qualities required for manufacturing display screens.
 The process enables Corning to produce large-sized substrates in a cost-effective manner.

-Corning believes it has sustained its competitive advantages in LCD glass substrate products by investing in new technologies.
+Corning believes it has sustained its competitive advantages in glass substrate products by investing in new technologies.
 This is likely to continue and could keep costs high.

 To ensure compliance with emission standards, automobile manufacturers resort to the use of emission control systems.
-As these standards get even stricter, automobile manufacturers have to upgrade to newer and effective emission control systems in order to remain compliant.
+As these standards get even stricter, automobile manufacturers have to upgrade to newer and more effective emission control systems in order to remain compliant.
 This has a positive impact on the automotive exhaust systems market, which includes manufacturers of automotive substrates and filters.